Open-Shell restores the classic Start menu in Windows 10 and 11. Customize your experience with this free and stable tool.

 A must-have for nostalgic Windows users

-Open-Shell is perfect if you can’t get used to Windows’ new Start menu, or if you simply want more control over your system’s look and structure.
-It’s free, stable, and easy to customize—and it works seamlessly on both Windows 10 and 11.
+Open-Shell is perfect if you can’t get used to Windows’ new Start menu, or if you just want more control over your system’s look and structure.
+It’s free, stable, and easy to customize — and it works smoothly on both Windows 10 and 11.

 Martin Jørgensen